sakshatshinde/sakshat/content/posts/philippines/index.md

 The buses at KL Sentral start back up at 3 am for people who are wondering.
 So we got the tickets and went back to the airport.
 We had the courage to do all this, because Malaysian Airlines was holding our luggage for us, now I wish they hadn't.

+---

 Onto the Philippines!

 ## Hello Cebu :)
+Will fill this ...
 ## BGC Ghosttown
+Will fill this ...
 ## Moalboal
+Will fill this ...
 ## Back to Cebu
+Will fill this ...

 ---